payara/Payara/README.md

 ![alt tag](https://avatars3.githubusercontent.com/u/7817189?v=3&s=100)

 #Payara 5
-This is an experimental branch for including the changes and upcoming modules due to debut with Java EE 8.
+This is an experimental branch for including the changes and upcoming modules due to debut with GlassFish 5.
 The main Payara project continues to exist on the _master_ branch.

 #Payara Server